constabulary/getgb.io/content/docs/depfile.md

 date = "2001-01-01"
 +++

-_NOTE: This feature is currently __experimental__._
+_NOTE: This feature is currently __experimental__.
+Please try it out and [report any issues](https://github.com/constabulary/gb/issues/new)._

 gb can optionally download released versions of your project's dependencies.

-This feature will be enabled only if the dependency file, `$PROJECT/depfile` is present, and the lists explicitly the version required.
+This feature is only enabled if the dependency file, `$PROJECT/depfile` is present, and the lists explicitly the dependencys' required version.
 If the `depfile` is updated to reflect a version which is not present locally, that will be downloaded the next time gb is run.

 ## Backstory
 gb cares about reliable builds, a lot.
 Giving Go developers the tools they need to achieve repeatable builds was the motivation for developing gb.
 The main way gb does this is via the `$PROJECT/vendor/src` directory.
 If you need a _specific_ revision of a dependency, you should vendor it to `$PROJECT/vendor/src`.

 A bit later `gb-vendor` came along when it was clear that users wanted tooling to help them manage the contents of `$PROJECT/vendor/src`.
-This catalyzed around the gb vendor restore command which I now regret accepting as it confused the message that gb's reliable build story is based on vendoring.
+This catalyzed around the `gb vendor restore` command which I now regret accepting as it confused the message that gb's reliable build story is based on vendoring.

-To be very clear, the answer for how to get the most reliable builds with gb is always to copy your dependencies into `$PROJECT/vendor/src`.
+To be clear, the answer for how to get the most reliable builds with gb is always to copy your dependencies into `$PROJECT/vendor/src`.
 But it also clear that not everyone is comfortable with having actual copies of their dependencies source in their project's tree; they would rather have a file that explains where to get those dependencies on request.

 ## Downloading of missing dependencies